gramcracker40/LiveTest/README.md

-Mission statement: Provide a free, easy, consistent process for server based dynamic OMR grading/scanning using highly customizable answer sheets that can be integrated with any school easily.
+  free, easy, consistent process for server based dynamic OMR grading/scanning using highly customizable answer sheets that can be integrated with any school easily.